 Mac & Cheese (£5.70)

-For side dish, we went with a Mac & Cheese.
-It’s a solid Mac & Cheese, nicely baked till golden on top.
-The flavours were decent, though there were times it did feel that the cheese was mostly at the top and the macaroni pasta at the bottom didn’t get much of a sauce on them.
+For a side dish, we went with Mac & Cheese because you can’t go wrong with that, right?
+Overall, it’s a solid Mac & Cheese, nicely baked till golden on top, but nothing special again.
+The flavours were mostly decent, but there were times it felt that the cheese was mostly just at the top and the macaroni pasta at the bottom didn’t get much of a sauce on them.

-Absurd Bird can certainly deliver a solid standard of American comfort food.
-I really enjoyed those humongous Fried Wings and the Fried Chicken and Waffles came as a second favourite, though the remaining dishes were unfortunately not as special.
+To sum up our experiences, we can agree that Absurd Bird can deliver a solid standard of American comfort food.
+The Fried Wings were a standout and the Fried Chicken & Waffles are my personal second favourite.
+However, the remaining dishes were unfortunately nothing memorable.
 It’s all in all a decent spot to satisfy your fried chicken cravings.

 Nearest station: Piccadilly Circus